penguNu/bsdata/README.md

 ### Prerequisites

-Before building the project, ensure you have `gcc`, `clang`, or any other C compiler installed on your system.
+Before building the project, ensure you have `gcc`, `clang`, or any other C compiler installed on your system, along with any libc of your choice.
 You can set a specific compiler by exporting the `COMPILER` environment variable, otherwise `make` will use the default compiler (`cc`).

 ### Building the Project